-How is opioid-induced constipation (OIC) managed and treated?
+How is Opioid-Induced Constipation (OIC) Managed and Treated?

 You might need to try different types of laxatives or take more than one.
 For example, you can take a type of laxative called a “stool softener” that makes your stool easier to pass.
 Or you can take a type called a “stimulant laxative” that makes the nerves in your digestive system more active and sensitive.
 This can get your digestive system moving again.
 Your healthcare provider may recommend that you take both types or a different type of laxative.

 Polyethylene glycol is another type that may help increase the amount of water in the intestinal tract to stimulate bowel movements.
-Your healthcare provide can help you decide which laxatives work best and how much you will need to take.
+Your healthcare provider can help you decide which laxatives work best and how much you will need to take.

 Lubiprostone works through the activation of chloride channels in the bowel.
 This leads to increased bowel movement frequency.
 It is currently FDA approved specifically for use in women.
-This is due to the limited numbers of men that were enrolled in the initial trials.
+This is due to the limited number of men that were enrolled in the initial trials.
 This drug has proven to be effective in men as well.
 Common adverse events include nausea and diarrhea.
-Lubiprostone also FDA approved for the treatment of opioid induced constipation (OIC) in people with chronic non-cancer pain related illnesses.
-It is also approved for those with chronic idiopathic constipation (CIC) and constipation predominate irritable bowel syndrome (IBS-C).
+Lubiprostone is also FDA approved for the treatment of opioid induced constipation (OIC) in people with chronic non-cancer pain related illnesses.
+It is also approved for those with chronic idiopathic constipation (CIC) and constipation predominant irritable bowel syndrome (IBS-C).

-Methylnaltrexone bromide (Relistor®)
+- Methylnaltrexone bromide (Relistor®)

 Some medicines keep opioids from attaching to the receptors in your digestive system and slowing it down.
 These medicines are called “opioid antagonists.”
 They “fight” the normal action of the opioids in your intestines without affecting pain control.
-Methylnaltrexone bromide is FDA approved for treatment of opioid-induced constipation in advanced-illness patients who are receiving palliative care when response to usual laxative therapy has not been sufficient.
+Methylnaltrexone bromide is FDA approved for the treatment of opioid-induced constipation in advanced-illness patients who are receiving palliative care when the response to usual laxative therapy has not been sufficient.
 Palliative care is care given to improve the quality of life of patients who have a serious or life-threatening disease, such as cancer.
 Palliative care is an approach to care that addresses the person, not just their disease.

 Adapted from IFFGD Publication #155 “Managing and Treating OIC” by IFFGD, edited by Satish Rao